FT81xMania/GD23ZUTX/README.md

  [this link](https://ft81xmania.com/comunidad/Tema-library-eeprom-at24xx)
 * Library **SdFat** for STM32F be included in core STMGENERIC.
 This be edited to work in STM32. **DO NOT USE** the official library.
 It will not work in STM32 architecture.

+* For teensy 3.5, 3.6 or 4 install SdFat beta 2: https://github.com/greiman/SdFat-beta

 # Tips
 * These screens have a problem, being the length of the SPI BUS cables.
 The purpose is to be very short, between 7 and 10 mm.
 Also a tip is to use on this same SPI BUS some pull-up resistors.
 [Be a solution of a forum user](https://ft81xmania.com/comunidad/Tema-reset-power-up-issue-with-hotmmcu-ft811cb) by [@raufjay]( https://ft81xmania.com/comunidad/Usuario-raufjay)

+* For teensy 4 you must install a SDIO reader

 ---